cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 > level is set to `aggressive`.
 In this case, main variables can be completely removed by the program, and even if
 > they stay in the compiled code, changing the value assigned to a main variable may not produce the same effect as
 > compiling the program with the other value.
 In other words, changing a value assigned to main variable in the
-> compiled code may make the program faulty.
+> compiled code may break the compiled program.

 ### Detection of uninitialized variables